 Approved by the Department of Pharmacy Practice, July 2011

-The department of pharmacy practice consists of 14 on-campus faculty members, six residents, 25 clinical faculty members, and over 400 affiliate preceptors in a variety of pharmacy environments.
+The department of pharmacy practice consists of 14 on-campus faculty members, seven residents, 25 clinical faculty members, and over 400 affiliate preceptors in a variety of pharmacy environments.
 Our faculty have expertise in specialized areas of pharmacy practice, including ambulatory care, cardiology, drug information, infectious disease, neurology & psychiatry, pharmacokinetics and pharmacy administration to name a few.